 With a roll of thin plastic diffraction grating and some "stolen" sunlight, artist and exhibit developer Pete Stephens transformed the interior of the Palace of Fine Arts into a dazzling riot of spectral color.
 As he works to recreate the effect at the new Exploratorium at Pier 15, Stephens recounts the challenges—and the inspiration—of this expansive experiment in light.
+This is two minutes of Exploratorium exhibit phenomena B-roll, shot in HD.
+Exhibit close-up footage includes Light Table, Icy Bodies, and Colored Shadows.
 On the cliffs above San Francisco's Ocean Beach perches a landmark observatory—a giant camera obscura.
 Step inside with Robert Tacchetto and see how this centuries-old technology creates enchanting images of the outside world.

 What is light?
 How is it made?
 In this video, staff physicist Ron Hipschman will talk about and demonstrate light, it's features and various ways it can be made as well as how colors mix.
 An homage to the color of passion and pageantry, Red featured special presentations, classic exhibits, and fiery performances by San Francisco’s Theatre Flamenco.
 XTech at the Exploratorium empowers high school students through the practical use of Science, Technology, Engineering, Art, and Mathematics.
 Students develop skills - designing and building, creating media, and facilitating community education events - that will lead them into college and beyond.